-- You can use [▼] (m 1⁄2) while shooting a movie to change the flash mode setting. - Move recording is interrupted for a few seconds at the point where a snapshot is recorded. - Shooting a snapshot during movie recording is not possible while any one of the following BEST SHOT scenes is selected.
+- You can use [▼] (m 1⁄2) while shooting a movie to change the flash mode setting. - Movie recording is interrupted for a few seconds at the point where a snapshot is recorded. - Shooting a snapshot during movie recording is not possible while any one of the following BEST SHOT scenes is selected.
 Prerecord (Movie).
-Business cards and documents.
-White board, etc., For
+White board. etc..
+For YouTube.
+Voice Recording